Exposing tonsil stones once and for all

 Best way to prevent tonsilloliths and tonsil stones treatment

 Keep your mouth clean!
 Poor oral hygiene allows bacteria to form and run rampant, resulting in a number of problems, ranging from bad breath to cavities to the stones.
 That means brush twice a day and floss regularly.
 Flossing is a great way to get in between teeth to pick out pieces of old food.
 Rinse with products in Therabreath kits to wash your mouth out and leave it feeling minty and healthy.
-These tonsil stones solutions kill the anaerobic bacteria before the condition starts.
+These tonsil stones solutions target the anaerobic bacteria before the condition starts.
 Don't forget to visit the dentist for routine check-ups.